 Cenci are one of the typical sweets of Carnival of Italy.
-Along with the tradition of wearing a costume and partecipate to the Carnival parades throughout the region, as the Carnevale di Viareggio, Carnival means also delicious food.
+Along with the tradition of wearing costumes and participate in a parade throughout the region, as the Carnevale di Viareggio, Carnival means also delicious food.

-I remember that, when I was a child, my grandmother prepared Cenci and rice fritters during the entire period of Carnival.
-I cannot tell which one was my favourite one because I was in love with both.
+I remember that, when I was a child, my grandmother used to prepare Cenci and rice fritters during the days of Carnival.
+It was hard to say which is the best for me, I was in love with both of them.

-When she was making Cenci, I used to help her preparing ingredients.
-I was having fun mixing them, feeling my hands sticked into the dough.
-But the thing I liked the most was use the pastry wheel to cut the dough creating different shapes to fry.
+When she was making Cenci, I used to help her prepare all ingredients.
+I was having fun mixing them, feeling my hands stuck in the dough.
+But the thing I liked the most was using the pastry wheel to cut the dough creating different shapes to fry.

 Cenci and its many names

-Today we celebrate the Mardi Gras and the end of the Carnival preparing these stripes of delicious sweet crisp pastries, following the “easy to make” recipe that my grandmother taught to me.
+Let’s celebrate Carnival and the Mardi Gras preparing these stripes of delicious sweet crisp pastries, following the “easy to make” recipe that my grandmother taught to me.